UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

 ``"the 3 numbers are: {:d}, {:d}, {:d}".format(1,2,3)``

-To take an arbitrary number of values.
+to take an arbitrary number of values.

-Trick: You can pass in a tuple of values to a function with a ``*``:
+Hint: You can pass in a tuple of values to a function with a ``*``:

 .. code-block:: ipython